-The applicant may propose the implementation of offsets.
-In the applicant selects this option, the applicant shall propose, identify a schedule for implementation, and construct and operate adequate offsets to eliminate the projected increase in volume of withdrawals from the Upper Floridan aquifer beyond the applicant's Demonstrated 2025 Demand.
-An offset will be approved if the applicant's modeling shows the offset prevents an increase in volume of groundwater withdrawn from the Upper Floridan aquifer over the applicant's Demonstrated 2025 Demand.
-Offsets include the use of impact offsets [Subsection 62-40.416(7), F.A.C.], recharge systems
+The applicant may propose the implementation of offsets for additional allocations of water from the Upper Floridan aquifer over the applicant's Demonstrated 2025 Demand.
+If the applicant selects this option, the applicant shall propose, identify a schedule for implementation, and construct and operate adequate offsets to eliminate the impacts from the projected increase in volume of withdrawals from the Upper Floridan aquifer beyond the applicant's Demonstrated 2025 Demand.
+An offset will be approved if the applicant's modeling shows the offset prevents an increase in impacts from the Upper Floridan aquifer withdrawal over the applicant's Demonstrated 2025 Demand.
+Offsets include the use of impact offsets [subsection 62-40.416(7), F.A.C.], recharge systems and seepage barriers.

-CFWI - 2.8.3.3 Substitution Credits or Land Use Transitions
+CFWI - 2.8.4.3 Substitution Credits or Land Use Transitions

-The applicant may propose the implementation of substitution credits or retirement of existing consumptive use permits.
-If the applicant selects this option, the applicant shall identify
+The applicant may propose the implementation of substitution credits or the retirement or reduction in use of existing consumptive use permits for additional allocations of water from the